Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon HD 6970 should in theory be quite a bit superior to the Radeon R7 M360 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon HD 6970 should be quite a bit faster than the Radeon R7 M360 in general. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6970 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6970 is superior to the Radeon R7 M360, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison